Mamallapuram: Transport

-MTC bus Routes towards Mahabalipuram

 Climate

 Mahabalipuram has a tropical wet and dry climate.
 The Köppen-Geiger climate classification is Aw.
 The average annual temperature is 28.4 °C. The temperatures are highest on average in May, at around 32.6 °C. In January, the average temperature is 24.3 °C, the lowest of the year.
 The average temperatures vary during the year by 8.3 °C. In a year, the average rainfall is 1219 mm.
 In winter, there is much less rainfall than in summer.
 The variation in the precipitation between the driest and wettest months is 309 mm.

 Landmarks

 The town has a collection of 7th- and 8th-century Hindu religious monuments that has been declared as a UNESCO World Heritage Site.
 It is on the Coromandel Coast of the Bay of Bengal, about 60 km south of Chennai, Tamil Nadu, India.

 The site has 40 ancient monuments and Hindu temples, including Descent of the Ganges or Arjuna's Penance – one of the largest open-air rock relief in the world.
 The site includes several categories of monuments: ratha temples with an architecture of monolith processional chariots built between 630 and 668 CE; the mandapa viharas with halls and stone roofs with narratives from the Mahabharata, Shaktism and Vaishnavism; rock reliefs particularly bas-reliefs of Shaivism, Shaktism and Vaishnavism; stone cut temples particularly those dedicated to Shiva that also reverentially display Vishnu and others, built between 695 and 722 CE; and, archaeological excavations with inscriptions some dated to 6th century and earlier.
 The cave temples and monolithic temples were built during the Pallava Period.
 The site is managed by the Archaeological Survey of India.